DanielSimonsen90/Danhos-Genshin-Tool/README.md

-# Genshin Artifact Helper (GAH)
+# Danho's Genshin Tool
-Using data from [Paimon.moe](https://paimon.moe), this tool helps you save the best artifacts for your characters in Genshin Impact.
+Using data from [Paimon.moe](https://paimon.moe), this tool helps you save the best artifacts for your characters and help you organize your building plan in Genshin Impact.

 # Functionality
-The core functionality of GAH is for you to search up artifact sets with main- and sub-stats.
-GAH will provide you a list of characters, where the artifact can be useful for.
-You can also search for characters and see which artifact sets are useful for them, however [Paimon.moe](https://paimon.moe) already provides this functionality and much more.
+The core functionality of the Genshin Tool is for you to search up artifact sets with main- and sub-stats while also providing utilities to help you plan out your future character builds.
+When searching for an artifact, the tool will provide you a list of characters, where the artifact can be useful for.
+You can also search for characters and see which artifact sets are useful for them, however [Paimon.moe](https://paimon.moe) already provides this functionality and much more (although they're not really updating anymore).

 # Developer Notes
 The project is built using Electron with a webpack template, using Vite React-ts with SCSS support.